The Ultimate In Birding Tours

 Those participants who wish to explore remote Mount Aural in southwestern Cambodia can do so during the optional extension.
 The hill forests of Mount Aural (or Mount Aoral) in the Cardamom Mountains hold the endemic Cambodian Laughingthrush and Chestnut-headed Partridge and the near-endemic Cambodian Flowerpecker, as well as some other interesting birds including Silver Pheasant, Banded Kingfisher, Blue Pitta, Davison’s Leaf Warbler, Green Cochoa, Dark-sided Thrush and Hume’s White-eye.

 During our visit to Laos, you can be amongst the birding pioneers as we visit some beautiful karst limestone hills, where the interesting endemic Bare-faced Bulbul was only recently discovered for science in the remnant forests on their slopes.
-We should also see the restricted-range Sooty Babbler and with luck the recently-described Limestone Leaf Warbler.
+We should also see the restricted-range Sooty Babbler and, with luck, the recently described Limestone Leaf Warbler.

 A number of other interesting species occur in this little-known area, including Pale-headed Woodpecker, White-tailed Flycatcher and Black-browed Fulvetta.

-Laos also harbours a population of the restricted-range Jerdon’s Buschat and we shall be visiting an area along the Mekong River near the capital city of Vientiane in search of these dapper birds.
+Laos also harbours a population of the restricted-range Jerdon’s Buschat, and we shall be visiting an area along the Mekong River near the capital city of Vientiane in search of these dapper birds.

 Birdquest has operated Cambodia birding tours since 2003 and Laos birding tours since 2011.

-Walking: The walking effort during our Cambodia & Laos birding tour is mostly easy, occasionally moderate grade.
+Walking: The walking effort during our Cambodia & Laos birding tour is mostly easy, occasionally moderate.
 During the optional Mount Aural extension, the first part of the trail up the mountain is a mix of straightforward and steep and demanding, with rope guardrails to hold onto in one section.
 At higher levels, where we do most of our birding, the trail becomes much easier.

 Climate: Mostly hot and also generally humid.
 Sunny weather will be interspersed with cloudy periods.
 Rain is unlikely.